Kidnapping of Heinrich Kreipe: Operation

 Akoumianakis supplied the team with two Feldgendarmerie summer uniforms, complete with rank insignia for a corporal, campaign badges, side arms and a traffic policeman's stick.
 Athanasakis set up an observation post on a height overlooking the German headquarters, signalling whenever Kreipe left the building.
 Four more resistance members, Efstratios Saviolakis, Dimitrios Tzatzadakis, Nikolaos Komis and Antonios Zoidakis, were recruited as guides.
 Shortly before the abduction was to take place, the team received a letter from a local commander of the pro-communist Greek People's Liberation Army (ELAS), who threatened to betray them to the authorities if they did not vacate the area.
 Leigh Fermor replied with an ambiguously written note and the ELAS commander did not carry out his threat.
 The operation was postponed for several days as the general did not leave his residence.

 On the night of 26/27 April 1944, Leigh Fermor and Moss received a signal that the general had got into his car.
 Changing into the German uniforms, they followed Saviolakis to Point A. Leigh Fermor and Moss hid in a ditch on the east side of the road.
 Further to the west Zoidakis, the Papaleonidas brothers, Tyrakis and Komis lay in wait.
 At 9:30 pm, Tzatzadakis flashed his torch three times signalling that Kreipe's car was approaching unescorted.
 Leigh Fermor and Moss blocked the road and as the car came closer Moss waved his policeman's stick and shouted "Halt!".
 When the car stopped, Leigh Fermor requested that identity papers be shown.
-As Kreipe reached for his pocket, Leigh Fermor jacked the door open, while simultaneously pressing his automatic weapon against Kreipe's chest.
+As Kreipe reached for his pocket, Leigh Fermor jacked the door open, while simultaneously pressing his automatic weapon against Kreipe's chest and Moss struck the driver on the head with his cosh, knocking him unconscious.
 The rest of the team sprung up and surrounded the car.
-A brief struggle ensued, which ended when Paterakis tied Kreipe and Moss struck the driver on the head with his cosh, knocking him unconscious.
+A brief struggle ensued, which ended when Paterakis tied Kreipe.
 Moss took up the driver's seat and Leigh Fermor impersonated the general, with Kreipe, Saviolakis, Tyrakis and Paterakis in the backseat, driving off to Heraklion.
 The rest cleared the spot of signs of struggle and also headed to Heraklion with the driver.